Copyright Law

 Cabinet endorses policy on highbrow belongings

 James Wasula, the overall secretary of the Uganda Performing Rights Society, which promotes the rights of musicians, said the policy was ‘accurate information however lengthy overdue.
 “The laws are there, but without coverage, little can be executed.
 It will now make our paintings simpler through encouraging the government to put in force compliance,” Wasula stated.
-While broadcasters in Uganda have an arrangement thru which they pay royalties to UPRS for songs aired on their systems, Wasula said the compliance stage becomes below 50%.
+While broadcasters in Uganda have an arrangement through which they pay royalties to UPRS for songs aired on their systems, Wasula said the compliance stage is below 50%.

 Related posts